-- Decrease greenhouse pollution - Increase solar power energy production
+- Decrease greenhouse pollution

+- Increase solar power energy production

+- Increase tree planting through the Greening Shepparton Program

 How was the Council Plan developed?

 The Council Plan needs to take into account a range of issues and opportunities identified by the community.
 Community engagement feedback is considered alongside: